 A Guide to Tourist / Visitor Visas for Wallis and Futuna

 The good news is that most nationals don't require a tourist visa for short stays in Wallis and Futuna.
 However, if you do need one, you'll be applying for what's officially known as a short-stay visa.
-We know visa applications can feel overwhelming, but don't worry—we've got you covered.
+We know visa applications can feel overwhelming, but don't worry.
+In this comprehensive guide, we'll walk you through everything you need to know about Wallis and Futuna tourist visas, including who needs one, who doesn't, and exactly how to navigate the visa process if required.

 Ready to sort out your visa requirements?
 Read on for all the essential details you need about visas in Wallis and Futuna.